enriquechoza/gh-actions-demo/10-OOP/02-Challenge/README.md

-# 10 Object-Oriented Programming: SVG Logo Maker
+# 10 Object-Oriented Programming: Team Profile Generator

 ## Your Task

-Your task is to build a Node.js command-line application that takes in user input to generate a logo and save it as an [`.svg` file](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics).
-The application will prompt the user to select color, shape, and provide text for the logo and save the generated svg to file.
+Your task is to build a Node.js command-line application that takes in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person.

+Because this Challenge will require the use of the `Inquirer` package, ensure that you install and use Inquirer version 8.2.4.
+To do so, use the following command in your project folder: `npm i inquirer@8.2.4`.

+Testing is key to making code maintainable, so you’ll also write a unit test for every part of your code and ensure that it passes each test.

 Because this application won’t be deployed, you’ll need to provide a link to a walkthrough video that demonstrates its functionality and all of the tests passing.
 You’ll need to submit a link to the video AND add it to the readme of your project.